top of page

 Hoover is like a triggering of abandonment fears we naturally experience in early childhood were we feel like we have absolutely nothing if our parents don't love us or approve of us, causing us to be absolutely desperate to get their approval back.

-A quick recap - the story so far
+A quick recap

-Narcissists grow up with a weak sense of self, with limited self-worth and a lack of emotional maturity.
+Narcissists grow up with a weak sense of self, limited self-worth and a lack of emotional maturity.

 They'll idealise you and see you as a version of perfection (part of this is just an image in their own mind), which is addictive when you're on the receiving end.
 Their false-self is like a chameleon that can create a wonderful, charming, sparkling facade to get you to fall in love with them - they can become who you want them to be (maybe that isn't someone who's charming - it might be someone who seems vulnerable, helpless, awkward but endearing).
 They're not able to maintain this facade for you because it's not genuine and takes quite a bit of effort.